elephantscale/es-training-new/nifi/slides/NiFi_Intro.md

 * Create a use case
 * Implement the use case in NiFi
 * Present the use case to the teams

 ---

+## So far...
+* We created our basic flow
+  - We added a processor
+  - We added a connector
+  - We added a connection
+  - We picked up a file, generated more data, etc.
+  - But really, generating data easily is a problem
+    - We need to be able to generate data in a way that is easy to understand and use

+---

+## Generate data lab

+---